help-me-mom/ng-mocks/README.md

     .mock(SomeModuleComponentDirectivePipe, {
       dependency: true,
     })
-    // Pass the same def as a mocked instance, if you want only to
+    // Pass the same def as a mock instance, if you want only to
     // specify the config.
     .mock(SomeProvider, SomeProvider, {
       dependency: true,
     })
-    // Or provide a mocked instance together with the config.
+    // Or provide a mock instance together with the config.
     .mock(SomeProvider, mockedInstance, {
       dependency: true,
     })